Understanding Agent Incentives using Causal Influence Diagrams. Part I: Single Action Settings: Introduction

 A related question is what aspects of its environment a system wants to influence.
 To answer this question, we establish an analogous graphical criterion for \emph{intervention incentives}: \begin{quote} \textbf{Main result 2 (Intervention incentives):} \emph{ A single-decision CID graph is compatible with an intervention incentive on a non-decision node $X$ if and only if there is a directed path from $X$ to a utility node after all nonrequisite information links have been removed (\cref{th:soft-sa}). } \end{quote} Intervention incentives detect a positive \emph{value of control} \citep{Matheson2005,Shachter2010,Heckerman1995} or \emph{value of intervention} \citep{Lu2002}.
 No graphical criterion of intervention incentives has previously been established.
 Depending on the path from $X$ to the utility node, we can make a further distinction between whether the intervention on $X$ is used to obtain more information or to directly control a utility variable.

 We demonstrate two applications of our theorems.
-The observation incentive criterion provides insights about the \emph{fairness} of decisions made by machine learning systems and other agents \citep{ONeill2016}, as it informs us when a variable is likely to be used as a proxy for a sensitive attribute or not \ifreport \ (\cref{sec:fairness-example}). \else . \fi With the intervention incentive criterion, we study the incentive of a question-answering system (QA-system) to influence the world state with its answer, rather than passively predicting future events \ifreport \ (\cref{sec:oracle-example}). \else . \fi Many more applications of CIDs are provided by \citet{Everitt2019modeling,Everitt2019tampering}.
+The observation incentive criterion provides insights about the \emph{fairness} of decisions made by machine learning systems and other agents \citep{ONeil2016}, as it informs us when a variable is likely to be used as a proxy for a sensitive attribute or not (\cref{sec:fairness-example}).
+With the intervention incentive criterion, we study the incentive of a question-answering system (QA-system) to influence the world state with its answer, rather than passively predicting future events (\cref{sec:oracle-example}).
+Many more applications of CIDs are provided by \citet{Everitt2019modeling,Everitt2019tampering}.

-\ifreport \paragraph{Outline} Following an initial background section (\cref{sec:background}), we devote one section to observation incentives (\cref{sec:observation-incentives}) and one section to intervention incentives (\cref{sec:intervention-incentives}).
+\paragraph{Outline} Following an initial background section (\cref{sec:background}), we devote one section to observation incentives (\cref{sec:observation-incentives}) and one section to intervention incentives (\cref{sec:intervention-incentives}).
 These sections contain formal sections defining the criteria, as well as ``gentler'' sections describing how to use and interpret the criteria.
 Both sections conclude with an example application: to fairness for observation incentives, and to QA-system for intervention incentives.
 Finally, we discuss related work (\cref{sec:related-work}) and some open questions (\cref{sec:limitations}), before stating some conclusions in \cref{sec:conclusions}.
-All proofs are deferred to \cref{app:proofs}. \ifarxiv A second part of the paper extends the graphical criteria to influence diagrams with multiple actions and agents \citep{Everitt2019part2}. \fi \fi
+All proofs are deferred to \cref{app:proofs}.